 - Dry cleaning is possible

-- Can be washable below a temperature of 60℃
+- Can be washed at a temperature of 60℃

 - Polyamides are very widely used in dry cleanable garments